marklogic/marklogic-kubernetes/README.md

 ## Parameters

-Following table lists the parameters supported by latest MarkLogic Helm chart:
+Following table lists all the parameters supported by the latest MarkLogic Helm chart:

 | Name                                 | Description                                                                                                    | Default Value                        |
 | ------------------------------------ | -------------------------------------------------------------------------------------------------------------- | ------------------------------------ |